caitriona-devery/caitriona-devery.github.io/index.markdown

 ---
 ![Pint Caitríona](image/russian_doll.jpg "Caitríona Devery")

-Caitríona Devery is a writer primarily interested in food, art and heritage.
-She grew up in Offaly and is now based in Dublin.
+Caitríona Devery is a writer from Offaly, based in Dublin.
+She writes mostly about food, art and heritage and is part of the team behind Nervous State on Dublin Digital Radio.